veltzer/demos-os-android/exercises/list_activity.md

 Create an adapter that can adapt the Java ArrayList to ListView (ListActivity).

-Connect the together (setAdaper).
+Connect them together (setAdaper).

-And see evething work together.
+And see everything works together.

 References:
 * see https://developer.android.com/reference/android/app/ListActivity)